DePrettoM/EEGpal/README.md

 # EEGpal
-EEGpal is an open-source Matlab-based software for automated/semi-automated EEG data pre-processing and analyses.
+EEGpal is open-source, Matlab-based software designed for the automated or semi-automated pre-processing and analysis of EEG data.
 It proposes Graphical User Interfaces (GUIs) that allow EEG pre-processing to be batched across participants with a high degree of flexibility in processing parameters.
 It includes tools to :
+- detect channel bridges
 - filter data
-- detect channel bridges
 - performed independant component decomposition/recomposition ICA
 - interpolate
 - re-referencing
 - epoching
 - frequency analysis
-- Peaks or Trace Export
+- peaks or trace export
-- Statistics on tracks
+- statistics on tracks
 - cut EEG files
-- Export to another format
+- export to another format

-It manage many different of file format like *.bdf, .set/.fdt, .eph,.ep, .sef, .ris, .freq, .mrk, .eeg/vhdr *.
+It suppotrs many different of file formats, such as: *.bdf, .set/.fdt, .eph,.ep, .sef, .ris, .freq, .mrk, .eeg/vhdr
 The purpose is to offer a complement to the free software Cartool developed by Denis Brunet (University of Geneva, reference:
 Brunet D., Murray M., Michel C. (2011) Spatiotemporal analysis of multichannel EEG: CARTOOL.
 Computational intelligence and neuroscience, vol. 2011, 813870.
 DOI : 10.1155/2011/813870).
 It is also an alternative to the original EEGLAB GUI (reference: